 One of the things people don't realize about credit cards is that they can actually protect you in many ways that debit cards, checkbooks, and cash cannot.

-"If someone steals your debit card info, they can drain your bank account in a heartbeat and there's nothing you can do about it," says Tara Unverzagt, a certified financial planner with South Bay Financial Partners.
-In contrast, "if someone steals your credit card info and uses it, you can have the charges removed."
+"If someone steals your debit card info, they can drain your bank account in a heartbeat and there's nothing you can do about it," said Tara Unverzagt, a certified financial planner with South Bay Financial Partners. "[But] if someone steals your credit card info and uses it, you can have the charges removed."

-Unverzagt also points out that it's easier to get your money back if you buy something but the merchant charges you the wrong amount.
+Unverzagt also pointed out that it's easier to get your money back if you buy something but the merchant charges you the wrong amount.
 "You can call your credit card company and they'll fix it.
-With a debit card, once it's gone, it's gone."
+With a debit card, once it's gone, it's gone," she said.

 Cons of Getting a Student Credit Card